 Meeting and Study Rooms Policy

-The Paola Free Library has 2 study rooms ideal for 6-8 people which may be joined to create one small meeting room that has the capacity for 25 people.
+The Paola Free Library has 2 study rooms ideal for up to 8 people which may be joined to create one small meeting room that has the capacity for 25 people.
 The Library also has a study room or Makerspace on the lower level.
 Policies for the use of these rooms are outlined below.

 General policies for all meeting rooms

 Meeting and study rooms may be used for educational, cultural, informational, or governmental / civic activities.
 Under no circumstances may these rooms be used for commercial or business purposes.
 This includes sales, solicitation, promotional, and fee-based activities and services.

 Preference is always given to Paola Free Library programs or meetings.
 After that preference may be given to City of Paola departments and local nonprofit community groups.

 No admission fees will be charged.
 No products or services may be advertised, solicited or sold in library meeting rooms or on library property.
 Educational courses conducted by non-profit agencies may charge fees for learning materials or course credits.

 Only fundraising events sponsored by the library, Friends of the Library, or other organizations affiliated with the library are permitted.

 The library is not to be considered the sponsor, the host, or the endorser or in any other way associated with any organization using the meeting room.
 To establish the fact that the Paola Free Library is not sponsoring the event, all publicity which uses the name of the library must include the statement “Sponsored by (the name of the organization).”

 Patrons or groups may not use the Library’s address or phone number as their contact point or expect library staff to assist with set-up, clean-up or receptionist duties.